 Building a lasting legacy takes more than simply accumulating a large portfolio.
-An Estate Plan should provide for details to help you efficiently accumulate and transfer your assets during your life as wells as meet your end-of-life desires and obligations.
-We’ll help you develop a plan to ensure your wishes are honored today and in the event of your incapacity or death.
+The estate planning attorneys at Sweat Law can help you develop a plan to efficiently accumulate and transfer your assets during your life as wells as meet your end-of-life desires and obligations.
+A well established strategy ensures your wishes are honored today and in the event of your incapacity or death.

 The beneficiaries of the will can be either an individual or a charitable organization.
 While a will and a trust can help you accomplish this goal, they differ slightly on one point: privacy.
 A will becomes a matter of public record as it is executed during probate.
 Anyone can see what’s in a will and who gets what.
 By contrast, the transfer of assets into a trust is handled privately.